-The high quality fisheye lens produces a spherical image from which derive all other views.
+The high-quality fisheye lens produces a spherical image from which derive all other views.
 The raw image appears warped around a central axis.
 Special dewarping software built into the NVR / VMS converts the spherical image into a flat view that is more familiar to human viewers.
-When using video management software (VMS) to record a fisheye video stream, the entire image is preserved.
-You can retrospectively look at all directions regardless of the live or recorded viewed area after an incident.
+When using video management software (VMS) to record a fisheye video stream, the entire image is preserved, allowing you to 'retrospectively' look at all directions, regardless of the area being viewed live or when viewing recorded video after an incident has occurred.